-(Rule 11-2.1.d.1 and .2)
+(Rules 11-3.1.l and .m)

-- A.R.
-373. During a live ball, the officials fail to observe the illegal contact of A1's excessive swinging elbow above the shoulders of defender B1 on a play under Team A's basket.
+A.R.
+11-32.
+During a live ball, the officials fail to observe the illegal contact of A1's excessive swinging elbow above the shoulders of defender B1 on a play under Team A's basket.
 Play continues to the opposite end of the court where:

-- (1) A held ball occurs; or

-- (2) B2 is fouled on a successful goal.
+- (1) A held ball occurs; or - (2) B2 is fouled on a successful goal.

-RULING: The officials may use the monitor to determine if a contact disqualifying foul occurred.
-When the officials discover that A1's elbow excessively contacted B1 above the shoulders and they are within the time frame to penalize this foul, they shall assess A1 with a disqualifying foul and A1 shall be ejected.
-Since the review of the foul occurred during the first dead-ball period following the illegal contact by A1, the officials are within the time frame to penalize this disqualifying foul.
+RULING: The officials may use replay to determine if a contact disqualifying foul occurred.
+When the officials discover that A1's elbow excessively contacted B1 above the shoulders and they are within the timeframe to penalize this foul, they shall assess A1 with a disqualifying foul and A1 shall be ejected.
+Since the review of the foul occurred during the first dead-ball period following the illegal contact by A1, the officials are within the timeframe to penalize this disqualifying foul.

-- (1) Any member of Team B will attempt two free throws for the disqualifying foul charged to A1 with no players occupying the marked lane spaces.
+(1) Any member of Team B will attempt two free throws for the disqualifying foul charged to A1 with no players occupying the marked lane spaces.
 Play will be resumed with a throw-in to Team B for the disqualifying foul at a designated spot at the division line opposite the scorers' table.
-As the throw-in is for the disqualifying foul and is not an alternating-possession throw-in, the alternating-possession arrow will not be reversed when the throw-in ends. - (2) B2 is awarded one free throw with no players in the marked lane spaces.
+As the throw-in is for the disqualifying foul and is not an alternating-possession throw-in, the alternating-possession arrow will not be reversed when the throw-in ends.

+(2) B2 is awarded one free throw with no players in the marked lane spaces.
 Following this free throw, any Team B member will attempt the two free throws for the disqualifying foul assessed to A1.
 Play will resume with a throw-in awarded to Team B at a designated spot at the division line opposite the scorers' table.